 S – Self-assurance in the face of ambiguity.
 Practice having self-assurance even when you don’t know what to do.
 This is one of the few places where the phrase “fake it till you make it” is actually quite helpful – at least try to act self-assured, because it’ll eventually help you feel self-assured when dealing with stressful ambiguity (a phenomenon I somewhat touch on when I discuss The As If Principle here).

-A – Attitude, emotions, while in the thick of if.
-Practice enjoying the process, as we’ve discussed throughout this article.
+A – Attitude, emotions, while in the thick of it.
+Practice actually enjoying the process, as we’ve discussed throughout this article.
 Eventually, you may find yourself with a calm smile and sense of humor even in the midst of “impossibly stressful” challenge.

 R – Risk tolerance.
 Practice gently expanding your risk tolerance over time, particularly by facing gradually increasing perceived risks that don’t actually pose a significant real risk (like public speaking, or making friends with someone new).